sshaaf/migtools-getting-started/springboot-to-quarkus-migration/README.md

 ### **Dependencies & Build Configuration**
 - ❌ **spring-boot-starter-parent** - Should be replaced with Quarkus BOM
-- ❌ **spring-boot-starter-web** - Should be replaced with quarkus-resteasy-reactive
+- ❌ **spring-boot-starter-web** - Should be replaced with quarkus-rest-jackson
 - ❌ **spring-boot-starter-data-jpa** - Should be replaced with quarkus-hibernate-orm-panache
 - ❌ **spring-boot-starter-security** - Should be replaced with quarkus-security
-- ❌ **spring-boot-starter-actuator** - Should be replaced with quarkus-smallrye-health/metrics
+- ❌ **spring-boot-starter-actuator** - Should be replaced with quarkus-smallrye-health and quarkus-micrometer
 - ❌ **spring-boot-starter-test** - Should be replaced with quarkus-junit5
 - ❌ **spring-boot-maven-plugin** - Should be replaced with quarkus-maven-plugin